 If you have more questions about your baby’s spit up, reach out to our team of registered dietitians and lactation consultants for free!
-They’re here to help on our free to live chat from Monday through Friday, from 8am–6pm ET, and Saturday and Sunday, from 8am–2pm ET.
+They’re here to help on our free to live chat from Monday - Friday 8am-6pm (ET).
 Chat Now!

 Tips to help prevent or reduce spitting up in babies

 Reduce stimulation, like bright lights and loud sounds, during feedings to avoid distracted eating.
 When a distracted baby pops on and off the breast or bottle frequently, it can increase the amount of air being swallowed.